Plath Lady Lazarus Plath

 III.
 Themes, Issues, Values, Concerns #

 Perhaps the most intimate personal emotional experience exploring the dark feelings of the underside of life – “a cry from the heart” or from a confessional poet who dares to probe private taboo subjects.
 Plath cites influences from Virginia Woolf, T.S.
 Eliot, W.B.
 Yeats, Ted Hughes and Robert Lowell who were not afraid to plumb the depths of their psychological problems in public declarations of their secret and private lives.
 Lowell, her professor, wrote about his treatment in a mental institution.
-There is evidence that Plath may have been subjected to electro-shock treatment following a suicide attempt.
-It may be the poetry of raw emotion according to Ted Hughes. *“Plath went straight for the central unacceptable things.” * What Craig Seligman called the “not-niceness of things”.
+There is evidence that Plath was subjected to electro-shock treatment following a suicide attempt.
+It may be the poetry of raw emotion according to Ted Hughes.
+“Plath went straight for the central unacceptable things.”
+What Craig Seligman called the “not-niceness of things”.

 Sylvia Plath has openly and frankly admitted that she had a happy childhood but a sad adolescence after the death of her father.
 Her mother, Aurelia Plath tells us that Sylvia was very active in caring for her father after his leg was amputated and spent a lot of time praying for his health.
 In the morning, informed of his death, she pulled the covers over her head and cried, “I’ll never speak to God again”.

 “Suicide is a permanent reaction to a temporary problem”.
 (Abraham Lincoln?)
-Plath admits to three attempts, writing, “*I blissfully succumbed to the whirling blackness that I honestly believed was eternal oblivion”. * She also claimed she lived in two extremes *- “joyous positives and despairing negatives” * surely exemplifying bi-polarism or manic depression.
-Another recurring motif is a resurrection.
+Plath admits to three attempts, writing, “I blissfully succumbed to the whirling blackness that I honestly believed was eternal oblivion”.
+She also claimed she lived in two extremes - “joyous positives and despairing negatives” surely exemplifying bi-polarism or manic depression.

 As in Daddy Plath is using her writing as therapy; by a frank and full admission of her pain she is hoping for some cathartic release of tension and an exorcism of the demons that haunt her.
 While the poem is intensely emotional, it never deteriorates into sentimentality.
 There is no evidence of self-pity or appeal to sympathy.